maxmay94/turrell-color/README.md

-# Attempting to recreate some of James Turrells art in code
+# Attempting to capture the magic of James Turrell's art in code